pragma-/networklog/README.md

 The log tab shows the network packets being transmitted and their details such as:

   * source and destination addresses/ports
+  * network protocol and interface
   * bytes transmitted
-  * connection throughput speed in Kbps
   * timestamp

 ##**Real-time network usage statistics**